laro/Cilia/README.md

       array[3] = 0  // Runtime error, no compile time bounds check
       ```
     - `T[] array` is the short form of `cilia::Array<T> array`
-    - "Make simple things simple"
+    - "Make simple things simple",
-    - Having a short and traditional syntax for dynamic arrays should encourage people to use it.
+      having a short and traditional syntax for dynamic arrays should encourage people to use it.
     - The long form is called `Array<T>`, not ~~`Vector<T>`~~, because
         - that's the more traditional wording,
         - by using the word "vector", the purpose of this class is not immediately clear (especially not for users of many languages other than C++, not even C),